 Here's the need-to-know.

-What is a battlecard?
+What is a sales battlecard?

 Battlecards are concise, actionable summaries of your product, the market, existing customers, and the competition, and their job is to equip your sales team with quick-fire responses to questions, queries, or objections a customer might have.